Mindat Logo

 Formula: Mn2+3Al2(SiO4)3

 Description: Many references include "garnet" but none give a specific species except Januzzi who provides no analyses.
-Spessartine is possible given the abundance of Mn minerals in this pegmatite, but so far it is unconfirmed.
+However, spessartine is very likely given the abundance of Mn minerals in this pegmatite and the orange-brown color typical of near end-member crystals analyzed at other Connecticut pegmatites.

 Formula: ZnS